Leverage your school fundraising ideas with data-driven feedback.

-Professional fundraisers across all areas of charitable work will tell you that there’s no shortage of energy when it comes to the creative process of planning a fundraising campaign.
-You may have noticed that a few are willing to volunteer and to help with a kick-off event or even in distributing fundraising products.
+Professional fundraisers across all areas of charitable work will tell you that there's no shortage of energy when it comes to the creative process of planning a fundraising campaign.
+You may have noticed that a few are willing to volunteer to help with a kick-off event or even distribute fundraising products.

 What you're not as likely to find, however, are those who want to do the less glamorous job of critically assessing the fundraiser's performance.
 The question comes in many forms, and it's one more likely asked than answered:

-Evaluating and gathering feedback—both qualitative and quantitative—can help you reach new levels of success year over year.
-When you begin with data; collect ongoing feedback; stay mission focused; analyze your campaign promptly; and have an honest and inspiring debrief, you’ll find that evaluating your fundraising program is a worthwhile investment of time and resources.
+Evaluating and gathering qualitative and quantitative feedback can help you reach new levels of success year after year.
+When you begin with data; collect ongoing feedback; stay mission-focused; analyze your campaign promptly; and have an honest and inspiring debrief, you'll find that evaluating your fundraising program is a worthwhile investment of time and resources.

-Keep these notes in mind when you look at your school fundraising program’s performance this year.
+Remember these notes when you look at your school fundraising program's performance this year.

 School Fundraising Evaluation Begins with Data

-Dispensing with the data analysis immediately at the end of your school fundraiser is a strong way to orient your team to the facts when analyzing best practices and areas of opportunity.
+Dispensing with the data analysis immediately at the end of your school fundraiser is a powerful way to orient your team to the facts when analyzing best practices and areas of opportunity.

 Begin with the essentials: